TITLE:Dean of Health Professions

 - Coordinate the development of an instructional schedule for health professions each semester and assign individual instructors to implement the schedule.
 This includes assignment at off-campus clinical sites as well as on-campus instruction.
 Responsible for the hiring, supervision, training, observing, and reviewing of all staff in the area as well as submitting annual recommendations to the supervisor.

-- Evaluate all full- and part-time faculty assigned to health professions and submit annual recommendations to the supervisor for each full-time faculty member.
+- Evaluate all full- and part-time faculty assigned to health professions and submit annual recommendations to the supervisor.

 - Provide general supervision and work closely with the coordinators of the certified nursing assistant and radiologic technology programs to provide high quality allied health personnel and continuing education experiences for the community served by the College.